Covid 19 coronavirus: Kiwi medical students stuck in Peru

 "The other medical elective students have been repatriated to the US and UK, and while it's nice to see our friends safely back home, it's difficult being the only ones remaining without a clear plan ahead."

-They are currently living under a curfew with their host families.
+They are currently under a curfew with their host families.

 Communication with the New Zealand embassy and SafeTravel had been "frequent", but not particularly helpful, she said.